SAP-samples/btp-terraform-samples/released/usecases/trial_cf_deployment/README.md

 The setup comprises the following resources:

-- Creation of a Cloud Foundry space, domain and route
+- Creation of a Cloud Foundry domain and route
 - Creation of XSUAA service instance
 - Deployment of "Hello World" application

+## Pre-requisite for the setup

+- You must have an SAP BTP trial account with a subaccount created named trial.
+- The BTP subaccount should be enabled for Cloud Foundry, specifically with the Application Runtime is added.
+- Ensure that you have created a space named Dev within the Cloud Foundry environment of your subaccount.
+- Verify that the XSUAA service is available in your Cloud Foundry environment.

 ## Deploying the resources